maptv/vt/README.md

 ### Late Policy

 Late submissions will not be penalized.
-As long as you submitted assignments before the last class, I will give full credit.
-If you wait until the last class to submit assignments, you will miss out on valuable feedback from the
+As long as you submit the course project before the last class, I will give full credit.
+If you wait until the day of the last class to do all of the work, you will miss out on valuable feedback from the GTA(s) and probably not benefit much from the experience of rushing through the process.

 ## Zoom Best Practices